MezoFoundation/constitution/README.md

 When an organization produces a good and exchanges it for tokens, the tokens are redistributed to citizens equal to the (percent of their tokens they give to the organization)/(# of members).

 A citizen can leave an organization at any time.
-[WHAT IF I LEAVE AN ORGANIZATION BEFORE GETTING TOKENS BACK?
-Perhaps forced liquidation?]
+However, when choosing to withdraw their tokens and [WHAT IF I LEAVE AN ORGANIZATION BEFORE GETTING TOKENS BACK?
+Perhaps forced liquidation? or perhaps I can leave the organization in terms of my work but I will not be reimbursed the tokens until the organization produces something.]

 The members of an organization are legally responsible for (% of their tokens they gave to the organization at the time of the action)/(number of members at the time of the action) of the actions of the organization.

 ### Voting
 Citizen Voting is where every citizen has one vote.

 Mezono Consensus is where every citizen has a number of votes equal to the number of tokens allocated to them that are not frozen.

 A citizen may give any amount of their voting power to any citizen or organization (regardless if they are a member of the organization).
 A citizen may take back their voting power at any time.